Worth-NL/notifications-admin/docs/local-libraries.md

 "govuk-frontend": "file:///replace_with_absolute_path_to/govuk-frontend/package/",
 ```

+After each build of `govuk-frontend`:
+1. Run `npm install` in case a file has been added to/removed from the `govuk-frontend`.
+Sometimes, the changes don't get picked up without running `install`
-After each build of `govuk-frontend`, make sure to rebuild the styles for the `admin`.
-For this, run `npm run build`.
-Run the app with `make run-flask`.
+1. Run `npm run build` to rebuild the styles for the `admin`
+1. Run the app with `make run-flask`

 ## Working locally with `govuk-frontend-jinja`